cyberaeonic/andromeda-ai/README.md

 - **AI:** LLM-powered autonomous agents with real code execution
 - **Data:** DuckDB, Pandas, Matplotlib

+## Acknowledgments

+Built on an internal agent-platform scaffold, extended with custom autonomous workflow agents, Data Studio, and Strategic Planning modules for this hackathon.

 ---

 © 2025 Cyberaeonic.
-All rights reserved.
+Built for [HACKATHON NAME HERE].